Bartlesville Radio » News » VCO to Hold SWOT Analysis at Tri County Tech

 The SWOT analysis will take place in the Cherokee Room of Tri County Tech at 6101 Nowata Road on Thursday, Feb.
 17. The event will last from 10:30 a.m. to 12:30 p.m.
 Lunch will be provided.

-A focus group met in October to get the ball rolling on this analysis in October 2021.
+A focus group met in October to get the ball rolling on this analysis.
 More on that story here.

 « Back to News